 You may cherish Cher as the sassy star of 1970s TV variety shows, as a deep-voiced disco-era diva, as an Oscar-winning actress, as a Las Vegas headliner, or as the wittiest person on Twitter (or all of the above).
-From hippie chick to pop culture icon, this superstar is the ultimate survivor, and her trials and triumphs will electrify Broadway audiences when The Cher Show arrives at the Neil Simon Theatre November 1.
+From hippie chick to pop culture icon, this superstar is the ultimate survivor, and her trials and triumphs will electrify Broadway audiences.
 Here’s a look back at Cher’s six decades of stardom, with commentary by the new musical’s book writer, three-time Tony-nominee Rick Elice (Jersey Boys), and its director, Tony-nominee Jason Moore (Avenue Q and the hit movie Pitch Perfect).

 “Cher has had a No. 1 hit in every decade since the 1960s,” marvels Elice.
 “How do you do that unless you’re unique?
 We get a sense of her life just through the sound of her voice and range of songs she recorded.
 The mission question of our show is based on a lyric from one of her most popular hits: ‘Do you believe in life after love?’
 Cher has lived the answer to that question over and over again.”
 Adds Moore, “Cher’s music crosses many genres and styles, and the lyrics tend to be stories of love and friendship, triumph and heartbreak, so they suit the story we’re telling on stage really well.
 The hits don’t appear chronologically, and we use them in an emotional way that will surprise people.”

 1965: “I Got You Babe” becomes Sonny & Cher’s first No. 1 hit; the duo chart 10 Top 40 singles by 1972, including “The Beat Goes On.”